cfrg/draft-irtf-cfrg-aegis-aead/draft-irtf-cfrg-aegis-aead.md

 # Test Vectors

-The following test vectors are also available in JSON format at [TEST-VECTORS].
+The following test vectors are also available in JSON format at {{TEST-VECTORS}}.
 In the JSON test vectors, byte string values are JSON strings containing the hex encoding of the byte strings.

 ## AESRound Test Vector